Milk and Feeding Surrogacy Babies

 If you are an intended parent who feels strongly about the surrogate not feeding the baby, that’s normal, but you might like to explore those feelings with a counsellor.

-Some options for feeding the new baby in a surrogacy arrangement might include:
+Some options for milk and feeding surrogacy baby might include:

 1. The surrogate expresses colostrum leading up to the birth so that there is a stock of milk ready for when the baby is born.
 Some surrogates have managed to express enough colostrum to satisfy a hungry newborn for the first 24+ hours.